-The 5G New Radio (NR) low-density parity check (LDPC) defined in [7] has been adopted as the primary FEC for SDA OCT Standard 3.0.1.
+The 5G New Radio (NR) low-density parity check (LDPC) defined in [7] has been adopted as the primary FEC for SDA OCT Standard 4.0.0.

-The Baud Rate and Code Rates in SDA OCT Standard 3.0.1 have been specified to provide S2S and S2T service with sufficient Ethernet packet throughput to provide continuous 1 Gbps bidirectional Ethernet communications both without and in the presence of atmospheric turbulence-induced channel fadeouts.
+The Baud Rate and Code Rates in SDA OCT Standard 4.0.0 have been specified to provide S2S and S2T service with sufficient Ethernet packet throughput to provide continuous bi-directional Ethernet communications up to 2.5 Gbps both without and in the presence of atmospheric turbulence-induced channel fadeouts.

-3.1 SDA OCT Standard 3 Protocol Classes
+3.1 SDA OCT Standard 4 Protocol Classes

-Table 3-1 lists the current SDA OCT Standard 3 protocols.
+Table 3-1 lists the current SDA OCT Standard 4 protocols.
 This list may be appended with additional classes.